MYANMAR’S RECORD

 HOW TO GET AROUND?

 A little like everywhere in Asia, we find the same types of transport such as buses, tuktuks, taxis, trains, etc. Bus lines are well developed and serve most major cities and tourist sites.
 The buses are correct and we are entitled to a bottle of water and snacks for the journey.
-On the other hand, think about covering yourself (in general we have a cover available) because it’s cold!
+On the other hand, think about covering yourself (in general we have a cover available) because it's cold!
 For us, either we had no luck or driving at night is dangerous in this country.
 By taking 4 night buses we had 2 accidents including one where the bus was destroyed.
+The train is also a good experience, it goes very slowly and moves in all directions, you have the impression of being on a boat on a rough sea, but you will quickly forget this inconvenience by admiring the landscapes along the way.
+Then, in the cities you can take the tuktuks which are still as expensive as ever, rent scooters or bicycles.
+But you can also travel by cart or pickup truck.

 WHAT TO EAT?

+Some say we eat well and others don't, for us we had a really hard time with the food.
+The fault lies in the fact that they cook everything with oil, but really too much oil!
+Most of the people we met were sick from the food, while our stomachs held up.
 We find classic dishes like fried rice or fried noodles (with so much oil that it quickly becomes disgusting!) for a derisory price of about 1€.
 You will often find chicken curry, which is a rice dish (necessarily) served with different assortments of spicy vegetables or also a salad with green tea leaves and peanuts.
 All these dishes can be found in the dinette-style boui-bouis on the side of the road.
 Depending on the region, there are variants such as the Shan noodles typical of the Shan region, which consists of a bowl of noodles with a tofu and vegetable sauce.
+Don't worry, there are also restaurants with European food!

 WHERE TO SLEEP?